-Show Tourists How Beautiful Your Part of the World is
+Show Tourists How Beautiful Your Area is

 Images and videos that “show off” your town and region of the world are essential, and sometimes so hard to find.

 If you don’t think your area of the world is beautiful and worth a visit, how can you expect tourists to think so?

 I’ve searched online for a number of places across Australia that I wanted to visit, only to find very little in the way of images showing me what I could experience.

 Also, often there was no information about if the town had any cafes, restaurants, or hotels.
 And believe me, when I’m on holiday I’m interested in purchasing food and beverages!

 Many of these towns are off the beaten track, and their local shire is the only organisation promoting them.

 As a result, shire websites are critically important in providing images and information to promote their area to the rest of the world.

 Tourists really appreciate facilities that make their stay as pleasant as possible.